 Tunable Surface Chemistry for Functionally-Selective Adsorption

 Thanks to the versatility of the silica, it’s possible to modify the surfaces of MSNs with specific functional groups that will interact selectively with certain categories of molecules.
 One can imagine coating the pores with a positive surface in order to attract negatively charged molecules, or using a hydrophobic surface to attract more hydrophobic molecules.
-The figure below shows an MSN in which the pores are modified to allow molecules with a specific surface functionality (represented as green circles) to adsorb inside the particles, whereas others (red pentagons) are excluded.
+The figure below shows an MSN in which the pores are modified to allow molecules with a specific surface functionality (represented as green circles) to adsorb inside the particles, whereas others (pink pentagons) are excluded.
 This type of selective adsorption has numerous uses in hydrophobic drug encapsulation, environmental chemical removal, and various other applications.

 Variable Pore Structures for Controlled Release